Trey Anastasio at Red Rocks, August 1996

 All rack units now in a single consolidated rack · Highlighted border = changed in 1996 · Dashed = effects loop

 Leslie node shows MTI Rotophaser (through Clifford Ball, Aug.
-1996) replaced by Motion Sound Pro 3 (fall 1996 onwards).
+1996) replaced by Motion Sound Pro 3 (Fall 1996 onwards).
 Exact internal signal order not fully confirmed.

 07